ANCSA paved way for Alaska Natives, state to prosper together

 Hensley, who’d been in school at George Washington University, met Notti and other Native leaders during that fateful year of 1966 that witnessed the formation of AFN.

-Yet for all their organizing prowess and emerging political stature, it was the discovery of oil in Prudhoe Bay by Atlantic Richfield Co. and Humble Oil Co. in 1968 that injected the need to settle Alaska Native claims with a new sense of urgency.
+Yet for all their organizing prowess and emerging political stature, it was the discovery of oil in Prudhoe Bay in 1968 that propelled the need to settle Alaska Native claims with a new sense of urgency.

 With a plan envisioned to build a pipeline from the North Slope to Valdez needing thousands of acres and miles of right-of-way crossing Native lands, Gravel, by then elected to the U.S. Senate, held firm in standing for a claim settlement first before the project could move forward.